PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   The ``function`` should return true if the query matches, or false otherwise.
 If the Lua code fails, false is returned.

   The function will be invoked in a per-thread Lua state, without access to the global Lua state.
+All constants (:ref:`DNSQType`, :ref:`DNSRCode`, ...) are available in that per-thread context, as well as all FFI functions.
+Objects and their bindings that are not usable in a FFI context (:class:`DNSQuestion`, :class:`DNSDistProtoBufMessage`, :class:`PacketCache`, ...) are not available.

   :param string function: a Lua string returning a Lua function